jcorbino/mole/README.md

 `make`

-a static library named "libmole.a" will be created.
+a static library named `libmole.a` will be created.
-If you do not have qmake installed, you can simply modify the original Makefile provided.
-From this point you just need to include "mole.h" in your projects and specify the location of "libmole.a" to the linker.
+If you do not have `qmake` installed, you can simply modify the original `Makefile` provided.
+From this point you just need to include `mole.h` in your projects and specify the location of `libmole.a` to the linker.

+For the MATLAB version of our library, the only dependency is to have MATLAB installed.
+The two implementations of MOLE (C++ & MATLAB) are independent, that is, you don't need to build the C++ version if you are just interested in using MOLE from MATLAB.

 4: Citations
 ------------